 When shopping for filter sand, you may run into many pool filter sand types and sizes.
 You should expect pool filter sand to be between 0.45 and 0.55 mm.

 This is a very fine grain size, and it’s known as #20 silica sand.
-Larger grain sizes create more space between each individual grain of sand.
+Larger grain sizes create more space between each grain of sand.
 This lets more potential bits of debris and other contaminants slip through.

 The Sand Type is Important